-Phase 1 involves the implementation of approximately \$78.5 million of park and public space enhancements that would improve the Historic District, including Soissons Landing, the South Battery, and Liggett Terrace and would result in the construction of approximately 23 acres of new open space in the center of the South Island, creating Hammock Grove and the Play Lawn.
+Phase 1 involves the implementation of approximately \$78.5 million of park and public space enhancements that would improve the Historic District, including Soissons Landing, and the South Battery, and Liggett Terrace and would result in the construction of approximately 23 acres of new open space south of Liggett Hall, creating Liggett Terrace, in the center of the South Island, creating Hammock Grove, and the Play Lawn.
 The Phase 1 components are described below.

 - Soissons Landing.
-The area upland of Soissons Dock, the arrival point for ferries from Manhattan to the North Island, is being regraded and repaved to enhance accessibility and to create a series of public plazas.
-The area will also include additional landscaping and orientation signing. - South Battery.
-The 10,100-square-foot asphalt surface that surrounds the historic fort is being replaced with lawn, trees, shrubs, and seating areas.
+The area upland of Soissons Dock, the arrival point for ferries from Manhattan to the North-Island, is being regraded and repaved to enhance accessibility and to create a series of public plazas.
+The area will also include additional landscaping, seating, and orientation signing signage, and other visitor amenities. - South Battery.
+The 10,100sf-square foot asphalt surface that surrounds the historic fort is being replaced with lawn, trees, shrubs, and seating areas.
 This will create a new resting place along the future Great Promenade, providing seating and amenities in a location that will showcase the historic fort. - Parade Ground.
 The Parade Ground is a 12-acre lawn located between Nolan Park and Colonels Row.
 This large open space has been used for concerts, picnics, and recreational activities.
 This area is being improved to support both active and passive recreation.
 A portion of the lawn is being regraded and improved to make a flat field that will be large enough to allow soccer and other field sports. - Colonels Row.
 Colonels Row includes a line of historic houses that look out onto a flat, triangular open space surrounded by tall trees.
 This area will have limited improvements to support ongoing uses as a festival grounds and concert venue. - Nolan Park.
-Nolan Park is a four-acre lawn with mature trees, surrounded by wooden houses that date back to 1810.
+Nolan Park is a four acre lawn with mature trees, surrounded by wooden houses that date back to 1810.
 This area is being enhanced by resetting and reconstructing existing brick paths to improve accessibility. - Liggett Terrace.
-From Colonels Row, visitors would walk through an arch to Liggett Terrace, a six-acre area south of Liggett Hall, the Island's largest building.
-The existing parking lot and lawn areas are being replaced with a public plaza with flower beds, labyrinthine hedges, fountains, public art, seating areas, concession carts, and children's play areas. - Hammock Grove.
-South of Liggett Terrace, Hammock Grove is being created by regrading to introduce a rolling terrain, tree planting to create dense groves, and laying paved paths to provide access and circulation.
+From Colonels Row, visitors will-would walk through an arch to Liggett Terrace, a six-acre area south of Liggett Hall, the Island's largest building.
+The existing parking lot and lawn areas are being replaced with a public plaza with flower beds, labyrinthine hedges, fountains, public art, seating areas, concession carts, and children's play areas.

-• Play Lawn.
+- Hammock Grove.
+South of Liggett Terrace, Hammock Grove is being created by regrading the current landscape to introduce a rolling terrain, tree planting to create dense groves, and laying paved paths to provide access and circulation. - Play Lawn.
 The 14-acre Play Lawn will become the largest multi-purpose open space on the Island.
 Two regulation-sized ballfields for active recreation like Little League baseball, adult softball and soccer are being created as well as smaller open spaces with rolling topography.

 In addition, Phase 1 includes upgrades and stabilization of existing infrastructure to support the Phased Redevelopment of Governors Island, specifically: (1) the replacement, reconstruction, rehabilitation, or repair of the seawall, as appropriate, and the reconstruction and consolidation of a number of stormwater outfalls, and (2) the construction of two 12-inch water mains from Brooklyn to provide potable water to the Island.
-The water mains will connect from existing New York City Department of Environmental Protection (DEP) water supply lines in Brooklyn and run under Buttermilk Channel to the existing island water infrastructure in the vicinity of Building 85 on the North Island and near Half Moon Road on the South Island.
+The water mains will connect from existing New York City Department of Environmental Protection (DEP) water supply lines in Brooklyn and run under Buttermilk Channel to the existing Island water infrastructure in the vicinity of Building 85 on the North Island and near Half Moon Road on the South Island (subsequent to the 2011 FGEIS, only the south water main has been pursued; it will provide an adequate supply of potable water for the entire Island.